malighters/dco_lab1/README.md

 - Define a class `RecursiveImmutable` that creates sub-tasks that return immutable collections of the manipulated integer values; the task should return a `List[Int]` with the computed integers
 - Use class `RecursiveTask[V]` for your task definitions

+### Iterative approach

+- Define a class `IterativeMutable` that defines and creates sub-tasks in an iterative way
+- Use class `RecursiveAction` here

 ### Additional Questions